mlflow/mlflow/docs/source/models.rst

     # `sample_input` is a JSON-serialized Pandas DatFrame with the `split` orientation.
 The optional
     # `index` field, which provides labels for DataFrame rows, is not present in this example.
-    # For more information about supported data formats for AzureML webserver inputs, see the
-    # documentation for the mlflow.azureml.build_image function`
     sample_input = {
         "columns": [
             "alcohol",